sanity-io/visual-editing/packages/svelte-loader/README.md

 ```

 > [!NOTE]
-> If your app needs to support multiple `handle` functions, you can use SvelteKit's [sequence function](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).
+> If our app needs to support multiple `handle` functions, we can use SvelteKit's [sequence function](https://kit.svelte.dev/docs/modules#sveltejs-kit-hooks-sequence).

 ### Update types

 `createRequestHandler` adds properties to the `event.locals` object.
-If using TypeScript, you should add these to your app's [`App.Locals`](https://kit.svelte.dev/docs/types#app-locals) interface.
+When using TypeScript, we should add these to our app's [`App.Locals`](https://kit.svelte.dev/docs/types#app-locals) interface.

 ```ts
 // app.d.ts